 A high moisture content suits a ventilated coastal area where the average moisture content of internal timbers is expected to be approximately 12% (when in-service).
-Where conditions are drier, such as inland areas or an air-conditioned building, a lower average moisture content can be expected, within the range from 8% to 12% (when inservice).
+Where conditions are drier, such as inland areas or an airconditioned building, a lower average moisture content can be expected, within the range from 8% to 12% (when in-service).

-Where the average moisture content of the supplied lining differs from the in-service condition, the lining should be acclimatised prior to installation.
+Where the average moisture content of the supplied lining boards differs from the in-service condition, the lining boards should be acclimatised prior to installation.

-To acclimatise boards, they should be removed from the pack and all surfaces exposed to the installation environment by re-stacking with separating sticks between layers, for a period which is dependent on the difference in conditions between lining and the ambient conditions.
-Check thetimber moisture content until it has stabilised to the in-service condition.
-A period of two weeks of acclimatisation should be used as a guide.
+To acclimatise lining boards, they should be removed from the pack and all surfaces exposed to the installation environment by re-stacking with separating sticks between layers, for a period which is dependent on the difference in conditions between lining boards and the ambient conditions.
+Check the timber moisture content until it has stabilised to the in-service condition.
+A period 48 hours to a minimum of two weeks of acclimatisation should be used as a guide, dependent on local conditions.